ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 * Path of the Ancestral Guardian - You channel the spirits of your clan, bloodline, or faith.
 When you rage, spectral warriors swarm around you to slay your foes and harass anyone who tries to target your allies.
 * Path of the Storm Herald - Your rage is that of thunderstorms, sandstorms, blizzards, and worse.
 When you rage, you surround yourself with elemental damage.
 * Path of the Giant - Your rage allows you to fight like a creature twice your size.
 As your Barbarian level increases, your rages become bigger and their bonuses to your strength, attacks, thrown weapons, and shoves increases with it.
 You can add elemental damage to your weapons.
+* Path of the Beast
+* Path of the Battlerager
+* Path of the Juggernaut

 ## Bard

-* College of Creation - Creation Bards are able to spawn pillars that help allies or hinder enemies, and focus on the caster and support aspects of Bard.
+Bard's most forgotten feature in BG3 is their Inspiration.
+Not anymore; Bardic Inspiration is a way to improve rolls and [heal your party](https://www.nexusmods.com/baldursgate3/mods/2937).

 * College of Eloquence
 * College of Dance - Dance Bards enjoy a hybrid playstyle that is part healer/support caster, and part Monk.
+* College of Tragedy
+* College of Whispers

 ## Cleric

 [Blessing of the Trickster](https://www.nexusmods.com/baldursgate3/mods/11566) is buffed to apply to more skills, and can be activated during dialogue similar to the Guidance spell.
 Trickery Clerics are a little less bad.

-* Zeal Domain - Zeal Clerics have similar benefits to Tempest Clerics, but use their Channel Divinity to maximize the damage of thunder and fire spells.
+Death Clerics can attempt to control their undead foes.

+* Zeal Domain
 * Strength Domain
 * Ambition Domain
 * Solidarity Domain
+* Inquisition Domain
+* Night Domain
+* Eldritch Domain
+* Grave Domain
+* Arcana Domain
 * Order Domain
-* Inquisition Domain - Inquisition Clerics focus on being frontline melee combatants specialized in shutting down enemy spellcasters.
-Their class features include similar benefits to the Mageslayer feat, they deal extra damage to enemies concentrating on spells, and they can apply protective boons to their companions to resist enemy spells.
+* Twilight Domain

 ## Druid